jamcgee/jamcgee.github.io/content/article/2020/12/freebsd-geli-zfs-root-efi.md

   - zfs
 ---

-**NOTE:** These instructions were written at the time of FreeBSD 12.2.
-They are still applicable as of FreeBSD 13.0, but recent updates to the documentation have fixed many of the complaints.

 On my home server, I use [FreeBSD](https://www.freebsd.org/).
 Sadly, the BSD's have been falling behind Linux in the past decade but they still appeal to many people and even have a few tricks left in them.
 Most notably, as Linux has been struggling with next generation file systems for a few years now, FreeBSD has integrated [ZFS](https://en.wikipedia.org/wiki/ZFS) *for over a decade*.